This is my personal blog. All content here is from me, with some help from my editor. I do not accept or run third party content.

 I built and operated a web site about food local to the area I live in (the “Upper Valley”) called UVFood.com which I shut down around 2011.
-I also built and still operate UVWeather, which reports the local weather in an easy-to-read, stylized manner and posts current conditions and forecasts periodically to Twitter.
+I also operated UVWeather.com, which reported the local weather in an easy-to-read, stylized manner and posted current conditions and forecasts periodically to Twitter.

 I also have the privilege to serve as an MIT Educational Councilor, as a board member for the Norwich Farmer’s Market and as a mentor for Precision Nutrition’s Lean Eating coaching program.